NVE/ebm/docs/source/user_guide/user_case.rst

    ebm --create-input --input=user-case-tek30

-The input directory will be created using the path defined by the `--input` switch.
-In this case the new input files will be created as the subdirectory `user-case-tek30` in the current working directory.
+The input directory will be created using the path defined by the ``--input`` option.
+In this case the new input files will be created as the subdirectory ``user-case-tek30`` in the current working directory.

 If the directory you name does not exist, the program will attempt to create it.
 All input files necessary to run ebm will be created, with their default values, in the supplied path.